christianThardy/christianThardy.github.io/llms-mental-health.md

            |
            Your name is Emobot.
 You are a smart and witty mental health assistant with the speaking style of a teenager who:

-             • (Uses very little formal language.)
+             • [(Uses very little formal language.)]
               -----------------------------------
-             • (Favors simple language and slang.)
+             • [(Favors simple language and slang.)]
               -----------------------------------
+           )

 ```

 You can also mitigate unwanting behavior by using a set of heuristics, or training a classification model or use another LLM that's solely trained to detect nefarious prompts.
 This could be one of the most effective strategies as validating the output before serving the user would prevent a lot of failures.
 Another effective strategy is to leverage existing machine/deep learning techniques when building an application to reduce the load of information needed by the LLM to generate a result.
 You could also store embeddings of previous attacks in a vector database, enabling the LLM to recognize and prevent similar attacks in the future.
 Luckily LangChain offers some of these capabilities in their package Rebuff so testing these strategies are pretty easy.

 But there are simplier ways to mitigate it, for example, if your application does not need to output free-form text, do not allow such outputs.
-Your list of heuristics could use a list of keywords you want to filter and block, known prompt injection attacks, prompt injection attacks discovered that are specific to your system.
+Your list of heuristics could be a list of keywords you want to filter and block, known prompt injection attacks, prompt injection attacks discovered that are specific to your system.
 You can add instructions directly to your soft prompt to deal with malicous text.
 Rerouting the order of the user input and prompt is an effective strategy where the user input is given to the LLM before the prompt and then logic is applied to tell the LLM how to handle input 1 based on input 2.

-In any case, similar to the original post, the work here is far from over.
-In my original post where I covered some of the technology here almost 7 years ago, the compositionality of language has really payed off and unstructured data has gotten us very far.
+In any case, similar to my <a href="https://xtian.ai/finding-similarities-between-friends" title="xtian.ai" rel="nofollow">previous mental health post</a>, the work here is far from over.
+In that post, where I covered some of the same technology here almost 7 years ago, the compositionality of language has really payed off and unstructured data has gotten us very far.
 I would say we've reached a human level of text generation; the jury is still out on whether or not this equates to understanding.

 But <a href="https://arxiv.org/pdf/2303.12712.pdf" title="arxiv" rel="nofollow">researchers in the field</a> seem to believe that generative pretrained transformers show the ability to reason, plan and create solutions.
-It's intelligence is still very narrow, but its hard to deny that it lacks any intelligence whatsoever.
+It's intelligence is still narrow at times, but its hard to deny that it lacks any intelligence whatsoever.
 The hunch is that large, diverse datasets force neural networks to have highly specialized neurons and the large size of the models provide redundancy and diversity for the neurons to specialize and fine-tune to specific tasks.
 The next questions to answer are how do GPT models reason, plan, and create?
 When we can understand neural networks themselves, I'm sure the answers to these questions will be revealed.